zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Also known for his theorem on right angle triangle and (himself / his school's) contribution to discovery of harmonic structure of music (harmony, matches with something in the soul; what creates a harmony is the relationship between notes) (part of the intended design of the cosmos).

-Over time we won't exist but rectilinear triangle will, mathematical abstractions will, and will remain correct, precise in describing the relationships in physical world.
+Over time we won't exist but rectilinear triangle will, mathematical abstractions will, and will remain correct and precise in describing the relationships in physical world.

 Also believes in transmigration of souls, death liberates something in us.

-Pi, e, sqrt(-1) has no place in Pythagoreanism?
+`Pi`, `e`, `sqrt(-1)` has no place in Pythagoreanism.

 Sophia, wisdom itself; and Pythagoras considered himself a philosopher, as he strived to and have befriended wisdom itself.